What should I do on my gap year:

 6) Travel – “Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did do.
 So throw off the bowlines, sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.” — Mark Twain.

 7) Learn a language – Plenty of people who go on a gap year are inspired by new ways of life and the new languages that they encounter.
 Picking up on local language and trying to learn it is a great thing to do.

 8 ) Drop in university applicants – University may not be for everyone!
 You may need some time off to have a think about University and whether to apply or not.
 It’s always good to have some time off to reflect and have a think about which career path to take.

 9) Grow your hair like Brian May and grow a beard like Brian Blessed.
 You won’t have another chance!

 We can organise a variety of different gap year choices that can strengthen your university application and are relevant to your chosen course.
-With the ever-increasing competition for university places (even with the current drop) it is always advisable to do something worthwhile in your year out.
-Tutor House is pleased to be able to offer students some exciting opportunities to volunteer in Asia.
+With competition for university places (even with the current drop) constantly rising, it is advisable to do something worthwhile in your year out.
+Tutor House is pleased to be able to offer students a variety of choices to ensure a fulfilling gap year.